EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * "Hear Effect" when one investor hears that others are getting involved, they want to jump on board too.
 Don't wait.
 Balance being proactive and nagging.
 * No one is born with the ability to nkow what is going to work, and even if you do have an idea that is going to be the next-greatest-one, you don't know what others are working on and may do or how it will impact you.
 * Honesty, transparency, openness -investor has to trust and needs relationship to work.
 Character.
 Serious.
 Being prepared.
 Answering Questions.
+* Speed:  even the slowest chess player can beat a grand master if the slower player is given 3 turns for every one move of the grand master.
+Likewise, large companies cannot move fast--they have more funding, more employees, more talents, but they cannot move fast.
+* Talk to at least ONE company the investor invested in previously, before entering into an arrangement of working with any investor.
+* Demonstrate pitch passion, knowledge, quickly.
+* compromise - course correct or stay focused on the vision.
+* Feedback - helps to apply to big picture.
+* Building relationships with investors has to be long-term, and yet find the right balance between taking feedback/input and never taking it.
+* Takes twice as long, and took more energy than expected--and it takes it from the building process, to achieve the capital.

 # Lesson 5: Create Your Pitch Deck